mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Credential Expiry and Revocation

-In some credential schemes, a valid credential can "expire", or become invalid after a certain point in time.
+In some credential schemes, a valid credential can "expire" or become invalid after a certain point in time.
 For example, each X.509 certificate has a `notAfter` field, expressing a time after which the certificate is not valid.